Getting started with Blazor TimePicker in Blazor WASM App

 Setting the time format

-Time format is a way of representing the time value in different string format in textbox and popup list.
+Time format is a way of representing the time value in different string formats in the textbox and popup list.
 By default, the TimePicker’s Format is based on the culture.
+The TimePicker format can be customized using the Format property.

-The below code demonstrates how to render TimePicker component in 24 hours Format with 60 minutes interval.
+The below code demonstrates how to render TimePicker component in 24 hours format with 60 minutes interval.
 The time interval is set to 60 minutes by using the Step property.

 <SfTimePicker TValue="DateTime?"
 Value="@TimeValue" Step=60 Format="HH:mm"></SfTimePicker>